ojhall94/omnitool/README.md

 * **Oliver James Hall** - Email: ojhall94@gmail.com | [Github](https://github.com/ojhall94) | [Twitter](https://www.twitter.com/ojhall94)

-If you have any questions about the package or wish to contribute, please drop me a message on any of the above platforms.
+If you have any questions about the package, please drop me a message on any of the above platforms.

 ## License